 The 15 Least Loved Fast Food Restaurants in America

-A recent survey evaluated the value of convenience and loyalty at American fast food restaurants, and it turns out people aren’t all that loyal to some of the country’s biggest chains.
-Is your favorite fast food place one of the least popular?
+A recent survey evaluated the value of convenience and loyalty at American fast food restaurants.
+Where did your favorite fast food restaurant rank?

 Nation’s Restaurant News worked with Datassential, a consumer research brand, to discover the least popular fast food restaurants in America.
 The survey asked participants if their last visit to one of these fast food joints was motivated by convenience or because they really loved the brand.
 The lower the percentage, the less likely customers were motivated to eat there because of brand loyalty and how much they enjoy the food.
 Some restaurants are tied and have the same percentage in the ranking.
 Is your favorite on the list?